-Rosemary has had extensive experience within acute services and has held a number of senior nursing and managerial posts across Glasgow and Lanarkshire over the last 15 years.
+Rosemary has had extensive experience within acute services working both in Scotland and the Channel Islands and has held a number of senior nursing and managerial posts across Glasgow and Lanarkshire over the last 20 years.

 Ian held the post of Director of Acute Services within NHS Lanarkshire from 2004 until he moved to the post of Director for Strategic Implementation, Planning and Performance.
 This post had responsibility for the planning and management of change and development of clinical services across NHS Lanarkshire.
 The post included the role of Deputy Chief Executive and lead responsibility for the implementation of the Board’s Capital Programme, the designated Director for PFPI, Communications and Property & Support Services across NHS Lanarkshire.

-Colin Sloey, Director North Lanarkshire Community Health Partnership, is responsible for delivering the full range of clinical and non-clinical services within the North Lanarkshire CHP.
-Colin also has responsibility for strategic leadership of Child Health Services, Mental Health and Learning Disability Services, Sexual Health Services and Substance Misuse Services on a Lanarkshire-wide basis.
+Colin Sloey is responsible for delivering the full range of clinical and non-clinical services within the North Lanarkshire Community Health Partnership (CHP).
+He also has responsibility for strategic leadership of Child Health Services, Mental Health and Learning Disability Services, Sexual Health Services and Substance Misuse Services on a Lanarkshire-wide basis.

-He began his NHS career in 1978, training as a Registered Mental Health Nurse and Registered General Nurse.
+Colin began his NHS career in 1978, training as a Registered Mental Health Nurse and Registered General Nurse.
 He held a range of clinical posts in both hospital and community settings before moving into service management.
 He worked for Lanarkshire Primary Care NHS Trust as Director of Patient Services before its dissolution in 2004.

 Colin is a qualified member of the Institute of Healthcare Managers and has completed a Masters in Business Administration.
 Married with two children, he is keen on virtually all sports especially football, American Football and golf.